ereli-sevenai/RTFD/README.md

 ## Pluggable Architecture

-The doc-mcp server uses a pluggable provider architecture, making it easy to add new documentation sources without modifying the core server code.
+The RTFD server uses a pluggable provider architecture, making it easy to add new documentation sources without modifying the core server code.

 ### How It Works

-- **Providers** are modular plugins in `src/doc_mcp/providers/`
+- **Providers** are modular plugins in `src/RTFD/providers/`
 - Each provider implements the `BaseProvider` interface
 - New providers are **automatically discovered** and registered
 - Providers can expose **multiple tools** (e.g., GitHub has both repo and code search)